DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ## Create the multi-sig wallet

 As we've already verified all signatures, go ahead and run or install Electrum on your main computer/OS by using the file you downloaded earlier.
-When you start Electrum you should be asked to create a new wallet (or load a one if this isn't the first time using Electrum).
+When starting Electrum, you should be asked to create a new wallet (or load one if this isn't the first time using Electrum).

 ### [P] Using Electrum over Tor or with your own server

 I know that leaving the guide isn't optimal at this point.
-But if you are trying to keep your cold storage as private as possible you need to setup Electrum the right way before creating your main wallet.
+But, if you are trying to keep your cold storage as private as possible you need to setup Electrum the right way before creating your main wallet.
 Otherwise information about your wallet will be sent to third party servers and you can never undo that.
 The minimum step is setting up Electrum to run over Tor.
 This will hide your real IP-address from any server.
 You can follow [the guide in the bonus section](/hodl-guide/hodl-guide_66_electrum-tor.md).

-Even if you use Tor your addresses will still be clustered together (not visible on the blockchain, but for someone running a server you connect to).
+Even if you use Electrum over Tor, your addresses will still be clustered together (not visible on the blockchain, but for someone running a server you connect to).
 The only real solution to this is using Electrum with your own Bitcoin full node.

 This can be a little bit tricky for a non-technical user (especially on Windows and Mac).
 If you have a full node up and running, there's guides for connecting it to Electrum on [Windows](hodl-guide_63_eps-win.md) and [Mac](hodl-guide_64_eps-mac.md) in the bonus section.
 Linux user can watch a tutorial [Here](https://www.youtube.com/watch?v=1JMP4NZCC5g) (not my tutorial) or follow the official documentation.
 You can read more about the project on https://github.com/chris-belcher/electrum-personal-server.
 As your multi sig wallet isn't created yet, you'll have to use another wallet for the server at first.
 You can use the "dummy" wallet in the Tor-guide if you don't have an existing wallet.

 Once done you can use Electrum as usual, but without relying on someone else for verifying and broadcasting transactions.
 No one else will know what addresses you are interested in.
 You can use it for more “day-to-day” spending as well.
 You can connect a single hardware wallet to Electrum or use a hot-wallet (seed stored on the computer) and verify all transactions yourself.

-If you've never used Electrum before, start by following the guide for setting up Electrum over Tor.
-This'll give you a "dummy" wallet you can use to access the settings and you can use Tor with your full node later.

 ### Creating your multi sig wallet